 That said, NQDC plans aren’t for everyone.
 Before you enroll, it’s important to understand exactly how such plans work, and how one might fit into your overall financial plan.
 NQDC plans have the potential for tax-deferred growth, but they also come with substantial risks, including the risk of complete loss of the assets in your NQDC plan.
-We strongly recommend executives review their NQDC opportunity with their financial adviser.
+We strongly recommend that executives review their NQDC opportunity with their financial adviser.

 NQDC plans vs. 401(k)s

-NQDC plans aren’t like other workplace savings vehicles, which typically let employees defer a portion of their salaries into a segregated account held in trust, and then invest these funds in a selection of investment options.
+NQDC plans aren’t like other workplace savings vehicles, which typically let employees defer a portion of their salary into a segregated account held in trust, and then invest these funds in a selection of investment options.
 An NQDC plan is more like an agreement between you and your employer to defer a portion of your annual income until a specific date in the future.
 Depending on the plan, that date could be in five years, 10 years, or in retirement.

 But there are downsides to NQDC plans.
 For example, unlike 401(k) plans, you can’t take loans from NQDC plans, and you can’t roll the money over into an IRA or other retirement account when the compensation is paid to you (see the graphic below).